-Grayscale Filecoin Trust (FIL) (the "Trust") is a Delaware Statutory Trust that was formed on October 15, 2020 and commenced operations on March 15, 2021.
-In general, the Trust holds Filecoin ("FIL") and, from time to time, issues common units of fractional undivided beneficial interest ("Shares") (in minimum baskets of 100 Shares, referred to as "Baskets") in exchange for FIL.
+Grayscale Near Trust (NEAR) (the "Trust") is a Delaware Statutory Trust that was formed on November 3, 2021 and commenced operations on May 22, 2024.
+In general, the Trust holds NEAR and, from time to time, issues common units of fractional undivided beneficial interest ("Shares") (in minimum baskets of 100 Shares, referred to as "Baskets") in exchange for NEAR.
 The redemption of Shares is not currently contemplated and the Trust does not currently operate a redemption program.
 Subject to receipt of regulatory approval and approval by the Sponsor in its sole discretion, the Trust may in the future operate a redemption program.
 The Trust currently has no intention of seeking regulatory approval to operate an ongoing redemption program.
-The Trust's investment objective is for the value of the Shares (based on FIL per share) to reflect the value of FIL held by the Trust, less the Trust's expenses and other liabilities.
-The Trust may also receive Incidental Rights and/or IR Virtual Currency as a result of the Trust's investment in FIL, in accordance with the terms of the Trust Agreement.
+The Trust's investment objective is for the value of the Shares (based on NEAR per Share) to reflect the value of NEAR held by the Trust, less the Trust's expenses and other liabilities.